 Yes, but only in part and not always.
 In British Columbia, the general rule is that the unsuccessful party in a legal proceeding is required to pay a portion of the successful party’s legal costs.
 The court has the discretion to determine the amount of costs to be awarded.

 Costs are normally awarded based on a formula set out in the Supreme Court Civil Rules.
 The successful party can claim a certain number of points for each stage of the litigation process, which is multiplied by the appropriate scale (normally $110 per point).
-As an example, the costs for each day of conducting an examination for discovery is normally 8 p0ints x $110 = $880 plus tax.
+As an example, the costs for each day of conducting an examination for discovery is normally 8 points x $110 = $880 plus tax.

 The scale of costs will usually be significantly less than your lawyer’s hourly rate and points cannot be claimed for all parts of the file.
 As a result, costs usually will reimburse you for less than half of what you will actually spend on your file.